Palo Alto Networks Grace Periods

 For the purposes of this policy, attached subscriptions are subscriptions attached to a Palo Alto Networks hardware or software appliance and include GlobalProtect™ network security for endpoints, WildFire® cloud-based threat analysis service, Threat Prevention, and URL Filtering.
 Term-based license offerings are not considered to be attached subscriptions.

-Figure 1: Summary of the grace period policy, where North America covers the U.S. and Canada.
+Summary of the grace period policy, where North America covers the U.S. and Canada.
 Grace Periods for Prisma SD-WAN Subscriptions ends after 30 days.

 The warranty start date for hardware is the same as the ship date.
 For software, the warranty start date is the same as the email delivery date of the authorization code.
 For additional information, refer to the Palo Alto Networks Product Warranty document located at https://www.paloaltonetworks.com/services/support/product-warranty.

 The support contract start date is determined by the timing of the applicable hardware or software shipment but we provide a grace period—30 days in North America and 90 days outside North America—to allow for in-transit shipment time and end-user setup time.
 Support is similar to insurance in that, when active, it is in place to help if something goes wrong and, thus, it is important that support contracts start on the hardware or software shipment date.
 For details about support options, refer to the Global Customer Support Services Terms and Conditions at https://www.paloaltonetworks.com/content/dam/pan/en_US/assets/pdf/datasheets/support/global-customer-support-services-terms-conditions.pdf.